dbt-labs/docs.getdbt.com/website/blog/2024-06-12-putting-your-dag-on-the-internet.md

+---
-# **Putting Your DAG on the Internet!**
+title: "Putting Your DAG on the internet!"
+description: "With dbt 1.8, dbt released support for Snowflake’s external access integrations ([link](https://docs.snowflake.com/en/developer-guide/external-network-access/external-network-access-overview)) further enabling the use of dbt + AI to enrich your data.
+This allows querying of external APIs within dbt Python models, a functionality that was required for dbt Cloud customer, EQT ([link](https://eqtgroup.com/)).
+Learn about why they needed it and how they helped build the feature and get it shipped!"
+slug: putting-your-dag-on-the-internet.md

+authors: [ernesto_ongaro, sebastian_stan, filip_bryén

+tags: [dbt]
+hide_table_of_contents: false

+date: 2024-06-07
+is_featured: true

+---

 ## New in dbt: allow Snowflake Python models to access the internet.

-**_Summary: With dbt 1.8, dbt released support for Snowflake’s external access integrations ([link](https://docs.snowflake.com/en/developer-guide/external-network-access/external-network-access-overview)) further enabling the use of dbt + AI to enrich your data.
-This allows querying of external APIs within dbt Python models, functionality that was required for dbt Cloud customer, EQT ([link](https://eqtgroup.com/)).
-Learn about why they needed it and how they helped build the feature and get it shipped!_**

-Authors:

-Ernesto Ongaro, Senior Solutions Architect (dbt Labs)

-Sebastian Stan, Data Engineer (EQT)

-Filip Bryén, VP and Software Architect (EQT)

-**Why did EQT require this functionality?**
+## Why did EQT require this functionality?
 by Filip Bryén, VP and Software Architect (EQT) and Sebastian Stan, Data Engineer (EQT)

 _EQT AB is a global investment organization and as a long term customer of dbt Cloud, presented at dbt’s Coalesce 2020 ([link](https://www.getdbt.com/coalesce-2020/seven-use-cases-for-dbt)) and 2023 ([link](https://www.youtube.com/watch?v=-9hIUziITtU))._